Community Recognition Fund Scheme 2024

 • purchase of land and associated works for the development of community facilities such as play areas/MUGAs or town parks/community gardens, recreational areas etc. (purchases must only be administered by the local authority).

-Criteria for Funding Proposals:
+Criteria for funding proposals:

 1. Projects to be funded need to be capital in nature, deliver medium-long term benefits for the communities in which they are located.